Just This! Nonconceptual Presence

 Many words have just been used to point to the living reality, and to the possibility (in every moment) of waking up from imaginary problems and recognizing what is already whole and complete, already free.
 But don't get stuck on the words.
 They are only pointers.
 Hold them lightly and let them go.

-People have thought and argued endlessly about what this living reality is, and whether the ground or source of it all is consciousness or matter.
-But asking what this living reality is, is asking for a label, a concept, an explanation.
+People have thought and argued endlessly about what this living reality is.
+But asking what this is, is asking for a label, a concept, an explanation.
 And that’s always one step removed from the living actuality itself.
 It simply IS, as it is.
 No words can ever capture it.
-Consciousness, awareness, presence, matter, atoms, molecules, quarks, brains, neurons—these are all words.
+Consciousness, awareness, presence, matter, atoms, molecules, quarks, brains, neurons, energy, intelligence, God, the Tao—these are all words.
 Concepts.
 Ideas.
 Formulations.
 They may point to something nonconceptual, but no word or concept can re-present THIS that is presenting / being itself, just as it is—and the living actuality cannot be broken up or resolved into any of these conceptual formulations.

 The words are empty of any actual substance.
 They are like playful nonsense sounds.
 If we were worrying about whether this living actuality was blinkinpoop or flizzlezip, it would be obvious how silly our worries were!
 And so once again, can we let go, if only for a moment, of all these concepts we have learned?
 And then, what remains?

 Once again, imagine for a moment that you are newborn, that you have never learned to categorize and label things.
 Forget everything you just read.
-Imagine you are simply here, like a baby, wordlessly, without any conceptual frames at all for what is happening.
+Imagine you are simply here, like a baby, wordlessly, without any ideas or words or conceptual frames for what is happening.
 Allow yourself to be here, if only for a moment, without knowing anything, simply awake to the absolute wonder of it all.